 If you are weary of the stuffiness and stagnation of indoor running and the inflexible discomfort of hard pavement, you might consider trail running.
-As a unique and memorable exercise experience, trail running affords you an exhilarating and therapeutic outlet, allowing you to view scenery, inhale fresh air, and reconnect with creation.
+As a unique and memorable exercise experience, trail running affords you an exhilarating and therapeutic outlet, allowing you to view scenery, inhale fresh air, and reconnect with nature.
 Consider the following benefits of trail running:

 Trail running challenges both the cardiovascular and musculoskeletal systems in unique ways.
 Trail surfaces are riddled with rocks and depressions, making vigilance and precision a necessity, and enhancing coordination and agility.
 Muscles rarely utilized must adjust to the trail, working to stabilize the body against rough landings.
 The body compensates for uneven surfaces by running on the balls of the feet, rather than the heel, protecting the body from unnecessary jarring.